On the left side of the campaign screen, you will see a list of previously created campaigns.

 - Choose a Sending List from the dropdown menu

-- Repeat steps 1-3 until you have included each of the lists you want to send to.
+- Repeat steps 1-3 until you have included all of the lists you want to send.

-Note: If a contact appears on more than one list, only one email will be sent to that contact.
-Using multiple lists will not send the contact multiple emails if they are on multiple lists.
+Note: If a contact appears on more than one list, iPoint will send only one email to that contact.
+Using multiple lists will not send the contact multiple emails if they are on various lists.

 The Sending Lists that are part of the campaign will show: